 Many in today’s world remain quite familiar with the beauty contest, but almost no one has ever seen a wisdom contest.
 This blog post has the following proposal to offer: an annual, or else bi-annual wisdom contest could prove so profitable, it is unbelievable that corporations, universities and nations do not presently sponsor them.

-Consider the following points, offered from the Deist perspective:
+Consider the following points, offered from the Sophic Creationist perspective:

 - Someone has to represent wisdom.
-This is inescapable, since some people are idiots, and others not quite as much.
-Some people — still others — seem to possess a measure of wisdom, and yet others, some more than most.
-This means that someone is the wisest, when considered overall, comparatively.
+This is inescapable, since some people do not seem particularly wise, and others much the more.
+This implies that someone is the wisest, when considered overall, comparatively.
 Discerning judges and good criteria can enable the distinction necessary to the task, just as the Miss universe beauty contest always has a number 1, a number 2 and so forth.

 - The wisest people represent God, since He is Himself the Wisest, and because He is better represented by this attribute than by any other.

 - The wealth of the wise is their crown.
-Wisdom has a kind of material adequacy to it we want to call “profitability,” or as we say, “The bottom line is the bottom line.”
+Wisdom has a kind of material adequacy to it we want to call “profitability” — so as we say, “The bottom line is the bottom line.”

-- With a panel of judges, carefully chosen for their wisdom, scoring the answers of the contestants, the process of quantifying each answer could easily show the winner in points, similar to game shows that ask questions of contestants and score their answers.
+- With a panel of judges, carefully chosen for their wisdom, scoring the answers of the contestants, the process of quantifying each answer could easily show the winner — in a certain number of points, similar to game shows that ask questions of contestants, and then score their answers.

 A Working defintion of wisdom is certainly possible.
-First, we will want to brainstorm to find the descriptive attributes associated with it, and study it as it is found in the natural world, including the world’s of language, logical, literary criticism, the sciences and their preconditions, rules and formulae.
+First, we will want to brainstorm to find the descriptive attributes associated with it, and then we should move on to study it, as it is found in the natural world, including the world’s (university) studies of language, logics, literary criticism, of the sciences and of their preconditions, rules and formulae.

-For any one definition of wisdom, or description of it that runs a bit too short and pithy, a good rejoinder always awaits.
-Wisdom can resolve easily into its different aspects, which I take to include:
+For any one definition of wisdom — or description of it — that runs a bit too short and pithy, a good rejoinder always awaits.
+Nevertheless, Wisdom can resolve easily into its different aspects (salient components), which I take to include:

 The University of Chicago has a great wisdom-research web-page which aims at a more scientific understanding of the nature, scope and effects of wisdom — usually which form different important aspects of a definition. http://wisdomresearch.org/Themes/basic/Arete/ResearchGrants.aspx